HomeAcademic JourneyPublicationsResearch ToolsOutreach

 Scandinavian Species Distribution Models

-Interactive habitat density heatmaps for moose (Alces alces), roe deer (Capreolus capreolus), and grey wolf (Canis lupus) under CMIP6 climate scenarios across Scandinavia — for conservation planners and game managers.
+Grid-level density and habitat projections for moose (Alces alces), roe deer (Capreolus capreolus), and grey wolf (Canis lupus) across 374 Scandinavian grid cells under five IPCC Shared Socioeconomic Pathways — designed for foresters, game hunters, and wildlife managers.

 Open Application